Count of Boulogne

 Count of Boulogne was a historical title in the Kingdom of France.
-The city of Boulogne-sur-Mer became the centre of the county of Boulogne during the ninth century.
+The city of Boulogne-sur-Mer became the centre of the County of Boulogne during the ninth century.
 Little is known of the early counts, but the first holder of the title is recorded in the 11th century.

 Eustace II of Boulogne accompanied William I of England (the Conqueror) during the Norman Conquest in 1066 and fought on his side at the Battle of Hastings.
-His son, Eustace III, was a major participant in the First Crusade with his younger brothers, Geoffrey and Baldwin (who later became king of Jerusalem).
+His son, Eustace III, was a major participant in the First Crusade with his younger brothers: Geoffrey and Baldwin (who later became King of Jerusalem).
 After Baldwin's death the throne was offered to Eustace, who was reluctant and declined; the throne was then offered to Geoffrey.
-Afonso (also King of Portugal) 1235-1253 from Dammartin became Count of Boulogne.
+Afonso (also King of Portugal) from Dammartin became Count of Boulogne from 1235 to 1253.

-Count Renaud of Boulogne obtained the title by abducting and marrying Countess Ida in 1190, and later gained title to Dammartin and Aumale.
+Count Renaud of Boulogne obtained the title by abducting and marrying Countess Ida in 1190 and later gained title to Dammartin and Aumale.
 An early friend of King Philippe II Augustus, he turned against the king by joining the forces of the Holy Roman Empire at the Battle of Bouvines in 1214 (where he was defeated, captured, imprisoned and committed suicide).

 Boulogne came under nominal royal control in 1223, when it passed to Philippe Hurepel ("spiked hair", the son of Philippe II).
 Hurepel participated in the Albigensian Crusade in 1226 and later revolted in 1229 against Blanche of Castile.
-He was slain by Count Dietrich V of Cleaves in 1234, according to sources, after accidentally killing Count Florent IV of Holland in a tournament.
+He was slain by Count Dietrich V of Cleaves in 1234, according to sources after accidentally killing Count Florent IV of Holland in a tournament.
 The county reverted to the crown and was passed to Adelaide of Brabant, wife of William III of Auvergne.

-Boulogne was attacked and besieged a number of times during the Hundred Years' War, repeatedly passing between the English and French.
-In 1477 Bertrand VI of La Tour gave the county to Louis XI, who incorporated the county into France.
+Boulogne was attacked and besieged a number of times during the Hundred Years' War and repeatedly passed between the English and the French.
+In 1477, Bertrand VI of La Tour gave the county to Louis XI, who incorporated the county into France.
 Boulogne remained part of France, except for a brief period of English rule under Henry VIII.

 William I of Blois (c.
 1137 – 11 October 1159) was Count of Boulogne (1153–1159) and Earl of Surrey jure uxoris (1153–1159).
 He was the third son of King Stephen of England and Countess Matilda I of Boulogne.